Courela23/vpn-config/README.md

 <h2>High-Level Steps</h2>

+- Create a resource group on Azure.
--	Create a Windows 10 virtual machine in Azure
+-	Establish a Windows 10 virtual machine in Azure
--	Remote Desktop into the virtual machine
+-	Initiate a remote desktop connection to access the virtual machine.
--	Use whatismyipaddress.com to find the IP address and location for the VM
+-	Retrieve the IP address and location of the VM using whatismyipaddress.com.
--	Download the free version of ProtonVPN (create an account if there is no preexisting account)
+-	Download the free edition of ProtonVPN, and create an account if necessary.
--	In ProtonVPN, connect to a server in another country
+-	Connect to a ProtonVPN server
 -	Use whatismyipaddress.com to find the new IP address and location for the VM
--	Browse a webpage to see if there are any changes to the URL or language
+-	Visit a Netflix to detect any modifications in URL or language.
--	Delete Resource Groups in Azure
+-	Conclude by removing Resource Groups from Azure.

 <h2>Summary</h2>